Thursday, April 26, 2012

 I use the "I can" language to make it easier for the kids to understand.
 I definitely need to try to incorporate the bow & arrow movements :)

-Click on the picture to download this sign for free!
+Click HERE to download this sign for free!

 Do you all post your Learning Targets for each day or week or month?
 How does your board look?
 I started a new Pinterest Board on Learning Targets and Objectives-I would love to add your photo to the board- leave your link in the comments below!